-Kim was a waitress at an all night diner in West Seattle where we used to hang out back in the summer of 1984.
+Kim was a waitress at an all night diner called Mr. Ed's Coffee Shop in West Seattle where we used to hang out back in the summer of 1984.
 We would meet up with friends there after rehearsal/recording (there wasn’t much of a distinction in those days; we jammed when we rehearsed and we recorded when we jammed) to have a late night meal.
 There we’d sit for hours drinking coffee, joking and scheming, planning the next thing, sometimes writing little verses and doodling on the paper place mats.
 We wrote the lyrics to more than a few "Summer Of Lust" era songs at a booth in that coffee shop.

 One late night in particular --just as the song says-- we sat in the corner booth drinking coffee and writing juvenile limericks which we would immediately crumple up after being passed around the table with all of us cracking up.
-Kim, who was very cute indeed, worked the graveyard shift and had become over the months the innocent object of our fancy and I remember that one particularly dirty little poem was even titled, "Ode to Kim The Waitress".
+Kim, who was very cute indeed, worked the graveyard shift and over the months had become the innocent object of our fancy; and I remember that one particularly dirty little poem was even titled, "Ode to Kim The Waitress".

 A few years later I became better acquainted with Kim when she was going out with a good friend of mine.
 At first she didn’t know about the song, although it was becoming well known locally by then, and she was really thrilled (much to my relief) when she finally heard it.
 I still get Christmas cards from her signed, Kim The Waitress.

-to Kim The Waitress
+LYRICS Kim The Waitress